Lucas210700/BigFilePatcher/README.md

 ## Disclaimer

 Unofficial fan tool.
 Not affiliated with or endorsed by the KarmaZoo developers.
 For educational and personal use only.

+AI-assisted development was used in parts of this project.